There are three types of funding currently available through the RICCELFF:

 2) Preschool Development Grant (PDG) Facility Planning grants are available for predevelopment and feasibility activities such as professional architectural design services for project feasibility and concept design; site analysis; engineering studies; legal services (ex: hiring a land use attorney to pursue a change in zoning for allowable use); and environmental survey and review.

-For more information on the type of information requested for planning grants, please read our Guidelines for Funding (this document is for reference only- please fill out a technical assistance request as a first step).
+For more information on the type of information that LISC may request in the planning grant application process, please read our Guidelines for Funding (this document is for reference only- please fill out a technical assistance request as a first step).

 Sign up for our eNewsletter below to be notified when future grant funding is available.
 Organizations interested in discussing recoverable grant and loan opportunities should contact us at firstname.lastname@example.org or 401-331-0131.